daddevv/TypingTowers/README.md

   - Determining if a key is mastered (accuracy and speed criteria)
 - Unit tests for `LevelManager` are located in `client/src/managers/__tests__/levelManager.test.ts` and cover initialization, progress tracking, unlocking levels, and persistence via localStorage.
 - Added unit and integration tests for the combo multiplier and score system.
 See `client/src/entities/__tests__/ComboSystem.unit.test.ts` and `client/src/scenes/__tests__/GameScene.combo.integration.test.ts`.

+### Level 1-2 Word List Verification

+- Level 1-2 uses the correct word list (`fjghWords.json`).
+- Tests confirm that generated words for this level include "g" and "h" and only use the allowed letters: "f", "j", "g", and "h".
+- See `client/src/utils/loadWordList.ts` and `client/src/utils/__tests__/loadWordList.test.ts` for implementation and verification.

 ## Changelog